pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.md

 Because you are deploying to a local machine, you are unlikely to have access to your own custom domain name and certificate you can use with the cluster.
 If you don't, you can be restricted as to the sorts of workshops you can develop or run using the Learning Center in Kind.
 Kind uses `containerd`, which lacks certain features that allow you to trust any image registries hosted within a subnet.
 This means you cannot readily run workshops that use a local container image registry for each workshop session.
 If you must run workshops on your local computer that uses an image registry for each session, VMware recommends you use minikube with `dockerd` instead.
 For more information, see [Installing on Minikube](deploying-to-minikube.md).

 Also, since Kind has limited memory resources available, you may be prohibited from running workshops that have large memory requirements.
-Workshops that demonstrate the use of third-party applications requiring a multi-node cluster also do not work unless the Kind cluster is specifically configured to be multi-node rather than single node.
+Workshops that demonstrate the use of third-party applications requiring a multinode cluster also do not work unless the Kind cluster is specifically configured to be multinode rather than single node.

 Requirements and setup instructions specific to Kind are detailed in this document.
 Otherwise, follow normal installation instructions for the Learning Center operator.